jwatson-CO-edu/SPARROW/README.md

-    2022-11-23: Program blocks are easiest from a file instead of the terminal [Y] Compile to named executable, 2022-11-24: dmd sparrow.d -of=sparrow.app // Named outfile and suppressed obj file [ ] Implement `print` special form to test serial statements [ ] Test multiline, multi-print
+    2022-11-23: Program blocks are easiest from a file instead of the terminal [Y] Compile to named executable, 2022-11-24: dmd sparrow.d -of=sparrow.app // Named outfile and suppressed obj file [ ] Implement `print` special form to test serial statements [ ] End print statements with newline
+        [ ] Test multiline, multi-print
     [>] Execute file: `sparrow <FILENAME>`
         [ ] Handle multiple statements per line
         [Y] E: File extension: .BRD, .SPRW, .FNC, 2022-11-27: .SPRW chosen [Y] Run REPL: `sparrow`, 2022-11-27: May exec file or use REPL

-[ ] Program Blocks
+[>] Program Blocks
-    [Y] Treat a block as a list of instructions, instead of a list of values, 2022-11-27: New block atom [ ] Curly Braces {}
+    [Y] Treat a block as a list of instructions, instead of a list of values, 2022-11-27: New block atom [Y] Curly Braces {}, 2022-11-28: Added to lexer and parser, requires testing!
+        [Y] Parser change: Allow for statements within a nested block to be EZ lists, 2022-11-28: Added to lexer and parser, requires testing!
-    [ ] New block == new context
+    [>] Special `meaning` actions for encountering a block [ ] New block == new context
-    [ ] Special `meaning` actions for encountering a block [ ] T: Verify that statement precedence with block brackets already exists in evaluator, If not then Implement it!
+        [ ] T: Local block variable(s)
+        [ ] T: Verify that statement precedence with block brackets already exists in evaluator, If not then Implement it!
-    [ ] T: Make sure that nested statements and blocks do not cause ambiguity [Y] Root of the parsed input file is a block, 2022-11-27: Executed in the `baseEnv` context [Y] Last line is the meaning of the block, (prog ... ) ?, 2022-11-27: Needs to be a special form as well [~] Pythonic: Implicit by indentation, 2022-11-23: Not needed at this time + adds complexity [~] How to cleanly handle nested indented blocks?, 2022-11-23: Not needed at this time + adds complexity [ ] Implement loops
+        [ ] T: Make sure that nested statements and blocks do not cause ambiguity [Y] Root of the parsed input file is a block, 2022-11-27: Executed in the `baseEnv` context [Y] Last line is the meaning of the block, (prog ... ) ?, 2022-11-27: Needs to be a special form as well [~] Pythonic: Implicit by indentation, 2022-11-23: Not needed at this time + adds complexity [~] How to cleanly handle nested indented blocks?, 2022-11-23: Not needed at this time + adds complexity

+[ ] Implement loops
     [ ] for (<counter> <bgn> <end>) {<BLOCK>}; - Counter bounds inclusive, Note DOUBLE bounds!
         [ ] Loop iterates with <counter> == <end>